Last updated on November 12th, 2017 at 11:47 pm

 The main advantage of this method is that aspirants can get enough time for IAS preparation and revision.
 Moreover, they can identify their mistakes and sharpen themselves for final test.

-This is an appropriate method for working force, those who have limited time span etc. For instance, 2017 prelims have hardly 60 days left, so start to study from today for prelims along with current affairs.
+This is an appropriate method for working force, those who have limited time span etc. For instance, UPSC Prelims 2018 have hardly 203 days left, so start study from today for prelims along with current affairs.
 After prelims, focus on mains.
-Having a thorough understanding of upsc syllabus and smart work will ensure you to climb ladder of UPSC within 60 days.
+Having a thorough understanding of upsc syllabus and smart work will ensure you to climb ladder of UPSC within 203 days.

 Remember, preliminary level is the toughest part of all exams and once clearing it will enhance your confidence level and shine brightly for rest of the examination process.